solidjs/solid-service-api/README.md

 #### List [GET] /repl?{&limit}{&offset}{&asc}

+#### List User REPLs [GET] /repl/[:githubHandle]/?{&limit}{&offset}{&asc}

 Returns a list of REPLs owned by the current user.
 The endpoint is paginated and can potentially support filters.
+The List and List User REPLs endpoints work the same.
+If the user requests/repl/davedbase it will show only that users public list.

 ```json
 {